 As well as being a working-class, ginger, gay, northern comic, he is also a black belt in Tae Kwon-Do, has a degree in Languages AND loves a conspiracy theory.

+WHY?
 'Bailey is an absolute crowdpleaser, getting the room howling with laughter' Chortle

 £12.50 (£10 conc)